 - 9.1 It is recommended that each laboratory that uses this method be required to operate a formal quality assurance program (16.1).
 The minimum requirements of this program consist of an initial demonstration of laboratory capability and ongoing analyses of laboratory prepared water standards as a test of continued performance to assess accuracy and precision.
 Laboratory performance is compared to established performance criteria to determine if the results of analyses meet the performance characteristics of the method. - 9.1.1 The analyst shall make an initial demonstration of the ability to generate acceptable accuracy and precision with this method.
 This ability is established as described in Section 9.2.
 The laboratory shall, on an ongoing basis, demonstrate through analysis of the ongoing precision and recovery sample that the analysis system is in control. - 9.1.2 Accompanying QC for the determination of nitrate is required per analytical batch.
 An analytical batch is a set of samples processed during a contiguous 8-hour period.
-Each analytical batch must be accompanied by an ongoing precision and recovery sample (OPR), matrix spike sample (MS), and matrix spike duplicate sample (MSD) resulting in a minimum of four analyses (1 OPR, 1 sample, MS, and MSD).
+Each analytical batch must be accompanied by a laboratory reagent blank (LRB), an ongoing precision and recovery sample (OPR), a matrix spike sample (MS), and a matrix spike duplicate sample (MSD) resulting in a minimum of five analyses (1 LRB, 1 OPR, 1 sample, MS, and MSD).

-- 9.2 Initial demonstration of laboratory capability. - 9.2.1 To establish the ability to detect nitrate the analyst shall determine the MDL and method limit (ML) per the procedure in 40 CFR 136, Appendix B (16.2) using the apparatus, reagents, and standards that will be used in the practice of this method.
-An achieved MDL and ML less than or equal to the MDL in Section 13.0 is recommended prior to the practice of this method. - 9.2.2 Prepare and measure seven replicates of the MDL standard according to the procedure beginning in Section 7.4.1. - 9.3 Initial precision and recovery (IPR) To establish the ability to generate acceptable precision and accuracy, the analyst shall perform the following operations: - 9.3.1 Prepare and measure four samples of the IPR standard according to the procedure beginning in Section 7.5. - 9.3.2 Using the results of the set of four analyses, compute the average percent recovery (x) and the standard deviation of the percent recovery (s) for nitrate.
+- 9.2 Initial demonstration of laboratory capability. - 9.2.1 To establish the ability to detect nitrate the analyst shall determine the MDL per the procedure in 40 CFR 136, Appendix B (16.2) using the apparatus, reagents, and standards that will be used in the practice of this method.
+The analyst also shall calculate the Minimum Level (ML) of quantitation by multiplying the MDL by 3.18 and rounding to the number nearest to (1,2 or 5) x 10n, where n is a positive or negative integer.
+The calculated MDL should be less than or equal to the MDL in Section 13.0 prior to the ML in Section 13.0 - 9.2.2 Prepare and measure seven replicates of the MDL standard according to the procedure beginning in Section 7.4.1. - 9.3 Initial precision and recovery (IPR) To establish the ability to generate acceptable precision and accuracy, the analyst shall perform the following operations: - 9.3.1 Prepare and measure four samples of the IPR standard according to the procedure beginning in Section 7.5. - 9.3.2 Using the results of the set of four analyses, compute the average percent recovery (x) and the standard deviation of the percent recovery (s) for nitrate.
 Use the following equation for calculation of the standard deviation of the percent recovery:

-$$s = \sqrt{\frac{\sum x^2 - \frac{\left(\sum x\right)^2}{n}}{n-1}}$$ where:
+$$s = \sqrt{\frac{\sum x_i^2 - \frac{(\sum x_i)^2}{n}}{n-1}}$$ where:

-n = Number of samples

-x = % recovery in each sample
+n = Number of samples $x_i = \%$ recovery in sample i